 In this paper, we propose an algorithm called Credit based Multicast Fair scheduling (CMF).
-CMF uses a credit/balance based strategy to guarantee the reserved bandwidth of an input port on each output port.
-It keeps track of the difference between the bandwidth that an input port receives in the ideal fairness model and that in the algorithm, and minimizes this difference to ensure fairness.
-Moreover, CMF supports multicast scheduling by allowing a multicast packet to send transmission requests to multiple output ports simultaneously.
-Thus, the multicast packet has more chances to be delivered to all the destinations in the same time slot, and shortens its multicast latency.
-We also conduct simulations under both multicast traffic and unicast traffic to compare the performance of CMF with other existing scheduling algorithms, including multicast scheduling algorithms without bandwidth guarantees and unicast fair scheduling algorithms.
-The results demonstrate that CMF fulfills the design objectives: short multicast latency and fair bandwidth allocation.
+CMF uses a credit based strategy to guarantee the reserved bandwidth of an input port on each output port.
+It keeps track of the difference between the bandwidth that an input port receives in the ideal fairness model and that in the algorithm, and minimizes the difference to ensure fairness.
+Moreover, in order to fully utilize the multicast capability of the switch, CMF lets a multicast packet simultaneously send transmission requests to multiple output ports.
+In this way, a multicast packet has more chances to be delivered to multiple destination output ports in the same time slot and thus to achieve short multicast latency.
+We also conduct simulations under both multicast traffic and unicast traffic to evaluate the performance of CMF, and the results demonstrate that CMF fulfills the design objectives: fair bandwidth allocation and short multicast latency.

 The rest of the paper is organized as follows.
-Section II reviews some existing schemes for bandwidth guaranteed fair scheduling.
+Section II reviews some existing schemes for bandwidth guaranteed fair scheduling and multicast scheduling.
 Section III describes the multicast VOQ structure associated with the CMF algorithm.
 Section IV defines an ideal multicast fair scheduling model based on the output queued switch, which is used as the reference system.
 Section V presents the Credit based Multicast Fair scheduling algorithm.
-In Section VI, we use simulations to evaluate the performance of CMF.
-And finally section VII concludes the paper.
+In Section VI, we use simulations to evaluate the performance of CMF, and finally Section VII concludes the paper.